 The role

-The post holder will be required to support the long-term preservation of the paintings collection while facilitating access to the collection in accordance with the identification, analysis and management of any potential risk.
+The Preventive Conservator will be required to coordinate and deliver a range of preventive conservation practices across National Museums NI to support the long-term preservation of the collections, while facilitating access to the collections in accordance with the identification, analysis and management of any potential risk.

-The post holder, building on CEDaR’s established role in environmental data capture, collation and mobilization, will champion as part of a growing team the innovation and enhanced delivery necessary to mainstream the use, understanding and impact of data for policy, operational and legislative delivery and reporting.
+The Data Support Officer will build on CEDaR’s established role in environmental data capture, collation and mobilisation, will champion as part of a growing team the innovation and enhanced delivery necessary to mainstream the use, understanding and impact of data for policy, operational and legislative delivery and reporting.
+The role will enable more efficient and effective environmental data capture and flow, improving the available data resource.